sa6mwa/prokope/README.md

 ### 1. INI: Initial Tasking

-This is the input into the *routine* coming from a *senior commander* or business executive, customer, product owner, etc. The mission/task should be summarized as one sentence with no more than a paragraph of context.
+This is the input into the *routine* coming from a *senior commander* or business executive, customer, product owner, self-organizing team, yourself intending to execute on the purpose of the organization, etc. The mission/task should be summarized as one sentence with no more than a paragraph of context.
 Could be...

 * The output of point 5, the Five Paragraph Order (mission)
 * Objective w/o the Key Results, the planning activity can be used to set the KRs
 * A top-level OKR (where the planning activity will result in a new subordinate OKR)

-A mission statement should be supplemented with
+* A dialogue meeting in a self-organizing team attempting to conceptualize an actionable plan supporting their purpose

 The tasking should preferably include a summary of the mission of the executive's higher level command (called *commander's intent* in a Five Paragraph Order).
-This could be the higher-level OKR connected to this tasking.
+This could be the higher-level OKR connected to this tasking, the purpose of the organization or subsystem.

 Output: Verbally communicated tasking is preferably written down and briefly answers the question *why?* with the supplementary words